SachsKaylee/create-react-prototype/README.md

 * Having dozens of files just containing intructions on *how to compile* your library always seems seems overkill, when all you want is to simply **compile your ES6 React code to IE11 ES5**.
 * Having tons of files unrelated to the library code itself **distracts from its true purpose**.

 create-react-prototype intends to fix these issues by providing **a zero configuration** out of the box solutions for writing react libraries.
-There **won't be a single file related to your build process**, etc. in your project.
+There **won't be a single file related to your build process**, etc. in your library.

 ## Quick Start